My-Finance-Report/yearly_report/README.md

 # Launch blocking

-- renewed ability to deploy

 - make the column charts make sense

 - the configuration page is just wacky
 - sankey config has configability somewhere

 # Not Blocking

 - clicking on charts pops tables would be nice
+- put wildcards in the cabal file to prevent rebuilds on large deploys
 - privacy policy
 - ability to add accounts
+- add an og image for the homepage
 - would be nice to be able to dump all the files at once
 - consider poor mans analytics by writing visits to the db for now
 - consider showing the source we associate with the file before we upload